Inverse cascade anomalies in fourth-order Leith models: Numerical simulations of the fourth-order DAM

-In the present work, we restrict our attention to freely evolving wave turbulence (without forcing or/and dissipation).
-Here, we use the direct numerical simulations (DNS) of the fourth-order DAMs (\ref{eq:LeithFour}) to characterize the free evolution of an initial condition that features initial compact support around a frequency $\omega_i$ in frequency space.
+\rroc In the present work, we restrict our attention to freely evolving wave turbulence (without forcing or/and dissipation).
+Here, we use the numerical simulations of the fourth-order DAM (\ref{eq:LeithFour}) to characterize the free evolution of an initial condition that features initial compact support around a frequency $\omega_i$ in frequency space.
 Such initial condition has finite energy and waveaction, $\int \omega N d\omega, \int N d\omega <\infty$, and as such, the system could, in principle, propagate the waveaction towards $\omega\to 0$ through a constant-flux solution, as the corresponding scaling $N \sim \omega^{-2/3}$ entails finite-capacity on the infra-red end, that is $\int_{0}^{\omega_i} N < \infty$.
-The compact initial condition can not, however, sustain a direct cascade towards $\omega \to \infty$: the latter indeed entails the scaling $N \sim \omega^{-1}$ on the ultra-violet side $\omega \to \infty$, and this scaling requires an infinite physical space density of waveaction for the spectrum to extend up to $\omega\to\infty$.\\
+The compact initial condition cannot, however, sustain a direct cascade towards $\omega \to \infty$: the latter indeed entails the scaling $N \sim \omega^{-1}$ on the ultra-violet side $\omega \to \infty$, and this scaling requires an infinite physical space density of waveaction for the spectrum to extend up to $\omega\to\infty$.\\

-Numerics shown in Fig. \ref{fig:DNS}, and whose technicalities are described in Appendix \ref{sec:dnsdetails}, reveal that as expected from our heuristic arguments, the waveaction apparently cascades towards the infra-red end and exhibits scaling close to 2/3, as prescribed for constant flux solutions.
-Besides, waveaction reaches $\omega \to 0$ in finite time $t_*$.
-For the same initial condition, the blow-up time $t_*$ is ten times smaller in the 3D GW case than in the 3D NLS case, as shown in the inset within the left panels of Fig. \ref{fig:DNS}.
+\corr To perform numerics of DAM, it is important to take extra care of the tendency to form sharp propagating fronts with discontinuous derivatives which typically lead to numerical blow-up when a simple differentiation scheme is used.
+To tackle this obstacle, we rely on smooth noise-robust differentiators, and use a log-discretization in the frequency space to allow for extended computational range.
+Further technicalities related to our numerical methods are described in Appendix \ref{sec:dnsdetails}.
+The numerical results shown in Fig. \ref{fig:DNS} \rroc reveal that the waveaction apparently cascades towards the infra-red end and exhibits scaling close to 2/3. \corr This corresponds to constant flux solutions, and the direction of the cascade is indeed compatible with the heuristics of Section \ref{S2}.
+One also observe that the waveaction reaches $\omega \to 0$ in finite time $t_*$. \rroc For the same initial condition, the blow-up time $t_*$ is ten times smaller in the 3D GW case than in the 3D NLS case, as shown in the insets within the left panels of Fig. \ref{fig:DNS}.

 Closer inspection however reveals that those finite-time transients are anomalous: The fluxes converge towards a profile which is not a constant but rather an increasing function of $\omega$, as shown in the right panels of Fig.\ref{fig:DNS}.
 The compensated spectra shown in Fig. \ref{fig:DNS_compensated} reveal small deviations from pure scaling solutions.
 Instead of the 2/3 KZ scaling, the numerics feature the behavior $N\sim \omega^{-x_*}$, with $x_*\simeq 0.656$ for the GW and $x_*\simeq 0.659$ for the 3D NLS.
 In both cases, the deviations to pure KZ scaling is small (1.6\% and 1.2\% respectively), but measurable.
 Besides, the infra-red blow-up is algebraic.
 The front reaches $\omega=0$ following the apparent power-laws $\propto (t_*-t)^b$ with $b\simeq 3.145$ in the 3D GW case and $b\simeq 3.214$ in the 3D NLS case.
 The remainder of the paper aims at characterizing such anomalous scalings.